CEN3031-Group7i/Sapphire-Project10-7i/README.md

 - Settings
   - Text boxes which display the user's current username and email
   - Ability to edit username and email by clicking the "Edit Account" button
-  - Ability to merge two accounts by clicking the "Merge Account" button (front-end, not back end)
+  - Ability to merge two accounts by clicking the "Merge Account" button (front-end only)
     - Requires user to select proper name and emoji
   - Ability to delete the account which is logged in by clicking the "Delete Account" button
   - All changes are reflected on the backend